 We’ll go into more detail about schemas and why they’re important for cognitive load theory.
 And, keep this background in mind for this newer theory of information processing and memory.

 In 1988, John Sweller published a paper in Cognitive Science about Cognitive Load Theory.
-It would end up changing the way we think about information processing and memory.
+He changed the way we think about information processing and memory.

 One interesting aspect of this theory is that in the brain, auditory and visual information are processed separately.
 It’s known as the “modality effect.”
 This means that learning should combine auditory and visual information in tandem.
 For example, explaining a complex diagram by talking about it can be easier to understand than adding more details to it.